-During a press conference today, the Government of Sierra Leone announced that it will be auctioning a 709-carat rough diamond, known as the Sierra Leone Peace Diamond for $6.5 million.
+Graff Diamonds of London announced that it has bought the 709-carat rough diamond, known as the Sierra Leone Peace Diamond for $6.5 million.
 This exceptionally large diamond was discovered in the West African country in March 2017 and it is 14th largest ever discovered and the third largest to emerge from Sierra Leone.
-It has been named the Peace Diamond because its sale on 4 December in New York will bring significant economic benefit to the region of Sierra Leone in which it was found.
+It has been named the Peace Diamond because its sale in New York on the 4 December 2017 will bring significant economic benefit to the region of Sierra Leone in which it was found.

-Martin Rapaport, chairman of the Rapaport Group.
-But he points out that, “Its beauty is its role as a peace diamond.
+Martin Rapaport, chairman of the Rapaport Group says: “Its beauty is its role as a peace diamond.
 It is not just a 709-carat diamond, it is so much more than that.
 For the first time ever we are seeing the legitimisation of the distribution of artisanal diamonds from Sierra Leone.
 It’s one thing to have a beautiful D Flawless diamond, but what’s really special is that here we are talking about a diamond that is going to create food, electricity, clean water, education, roads and bridges...
 This is a diamond with spiritual sparkle.”